The Red Flag in the Happy Childhood

 Purpose - KNOW the reason WHY you want to continue the change.
 What are your values?
 Why are they important to you and how are you going to commit to them?
 Also, what are the consequences of reverting back to the old way of thinking or the old behaviour?

 Practice - Changing thought and behaviour patterns is a PRACTICE.
-Just like you have to practice golf to get better at golf you have to practice choosing a different thought and...
+Just like you have to practice golf to get better at golf you have to practice choosing a different thought and behaviour to get better at choosing a different thought and...

 Continue Reading...